-C. Employees
+D. Employees

-As of December 31, 2019, TAT and its subsidiaries employed 599 employees, of whom 501 were employed in manufacturing and quality control, 28 were employed in engineering and research and development and 70 were employed in general & administration, sales and marketing.
-Of such employees, 269 were located in Israel and 330 were employed by Limco and Piedmont and located in the United States.
+As of December 31, 2022, TAT and its subsidiaries employed 471 employees, of whom 391 were employed in manufacturing and quality control, 15 were employed in engineering and research and development and 65 were employed in general & administration, sales and marketing.
+Of such employees, 145 were located in Israel and 326 were employed by Limco and Piedmont located in the United States.

 Employees in Israel are employed under collective or individual employment agreements.
 Senior employees in special positions and members of management are employed under individual agreements.
 Collective bargaining agreements are signed for specified terms and are renewed from time to time.
-In July 26, 2017 we entered into a new collective bargaining agreement in Gedera with the Union which will be in effect until March 31, 2020.
-Recently, there have been discussions between Gedera and the Union to renew the collective bargaining agreement as of April 1, 2020.
-The collective bargaining agreements govern certain aspects of our employee relations, such as termination procedures, annual salary increases, eligibility for certain compensation terms and employee welfare.
+During 2022, TAT's management and the union of TAT Israel agreed to enter into a new collective bargaining agreement with respect to employees of TAT Israel.
+The new agreement was signed on September 7, 2022 and will be in effect until April 30, 2025.